piegope/doc/docs/en/rdm/mac/commands/file/preferences/security.md

 Require a TOTP validation
 		</td>
 		<td>
-Use Devolutions Workspace or Google Authenticator device to get access to the application when it starts or when it's locked.
+Use {{ en.DWS }} or Google Authenticator device to get access to the application when it starts or when it's locked.
 		</td>
 	</tr>
 	<tr>